 If you are looking for more established brands at a similar (or higher) budget, you can consider Giant Propel, Merida Reacto, Canyon Aeroad, etc.

 Mel, would you recommend the Winspace T1500 frameset?
 Is it worth its price?

 As a frameset, absolutely.
-Bear in mind that no Winspace bike is the same, and every single build is a unique custom build as the company does not sell them as complete bikes.
-The value will be subjective, and in some markets, custom building a bike of any frameset may not be as cheap as buying a complete new bike from your LBS, but I would definitely recommend it to anyone in the market for a high-quality stiff aero bike.
+Remember that no Winspace bike is the same, and every single build is a unique custom build, as the company does not sell them as complete bikes.
+The value will be subjective, and in some markets, custom building a bike of any frameset may not be as cheap as buying a completely new bike from your LBS, but I would definitely recommend it to anyone in the market for a high-quality stiff aero bike.

 What are the overall costs of your build?

 I went all out for this build, so the equivalent of $10,500 USD, but you can easily build one up with a great performance for a fraction of that cost depending on where and how you source groupset in your market.

 Did you like this Winspace T1500 review?
 Let me know in the comments.

 YOELEO R12 Frameset Review

 YOELEO R12 Complete Bike Review